front-end-friend/valant-demo/README.md

 - Run `ng test demo` to execute the unit tests via [Jest](https://jestjs.io).
 - Run `nx affected:test` to execute the unit tests affected by a change.
 - Run `npm run test:all` to run all unit tests in watch mode.
 They will re-run automatically as you make changes that affect the tests.

+## About this Project
+There are many things in this project that I did not get a chance to include in the timeframe of the exercise.
+Currently the app has a pre-built list of Mazes that can be modified in the MazeService.
+The user has the option of opening a 5x5 maze and interacting with the api to make valid moves.
+If more time was spent the functionality for reaching the end tile could be added as well as many tests verifying behavior that was testing manually in the process.

+This app is in a good starting state to expand on if given more time, including a spritesheet to add more visually engaging maze designs with randomized variety thrown in so users keep experimenting with different designs!